 The Golden Rule May Not Always Be Best

 The Golden Rule says we should treat others the way we’d want them to treat us.
-Jesus had an even stronger way of putting it.
+Jesus had an even more challenging way of putting it.
 We should love others as ourselves, he said.

 Most of us would agree this is good advice.
 It seems if everyone followed it, we’d all treat each other well, get along, and thrive.
 But I’ve notice something important.
 We often don’t do it.
 I’m not even sure we can.